Clinical features, diagnosis, therapy, and prevention of Rhodococcus equi infections

-Rhodococcus equi once rarely produced human infection.
-The first case was reported in 1967 , and only 12 additional cases were recorded in the next 15 years .
-While still not commonplace, R. equi has increasingly been appreciated, especially as an opportunistic pathogen.
-Most human infections have been associated with immune system dysfunction, and a dramatic increase occurred early in the HIV pandemic [3-12].
-Concurrently, increasing recognition of R. equi as a pathogen has led to improved laboratory identification of infections in both immunocompromised and normal humans.
+The first case of infection caused by Rhodococcus equi was reported in 1967 , and only 12 additional cases were recorded in the next 15 years .
+While still not commonplace, a dramatic increase occurred early in the HIV pandemic and R. equi has increasingly been appreciated, especially as an opportunistic pathogen.
+Increasing recognition of R. equi as a pathogen has subsequently led to improved laboratory identification of infections in both immunocompromised and normal humans.

 The clinical manifestations, diagnosis, treatment, and prevention of R. equi infections will be reviewed here.
-The microbiology, pathogenesis, and epidemiology of R. equi infections are discussed separately.
+The microbiology, epidemiology, and pathogenesis of R. equi infections are discussed separately.
 (See "Microbiology, epidemiology, and pathogenesis of Rhodococcus equi infections".)

 - Golub B, Falk G, Spink WW.
 Lung abscess due to Corynebacterium equi.
 Report of first human infection.
 Ann Intern Med 1967; 66:1174.